adriankarlen/textfox/readme.md

   --tf-newtab-logo: "   __            __  ____          \A   / /____  _  __/ /_/ __/___  _  __\A  / __/ _ \\| |/_/ __/ /_/ __ \\| |/_/\A / /_/  __/>  </ /_/ __/ /_/ />  <  \A \\__/\\___/_/|_|\\__/_/  \\____/_/|_|  ";
   --tf-navbar-margin: 8px 8px 2px; /* navbar margin */
   --tf-navbar-padding: 4px; /* navbar padding */
+  --tf-bookmarks-alignment: center; /* alignment of bookmarks in the bookmarks toolbar (if you have many bookmarks, left is recommended) */
 }

 ```